Wendell Berry talks about the summons to wholeness like this:

 ~Wendell Berry, The Art of the Commonplace: The Agrarian Essays

-Christian Focus will publish my new book on biblical wholeness, entitled The Wholeness Imperative: How Christ Unifies our Desires, Identity and Impact in the World (Amazon link here).
-This book began with a couple of sermons and lectures that became a blog series before making it to a publisher.
-Following the thread of wholeness from Deut 6:4-9 that continues throughout the story of redemption, we can see how our faith in Jesus Christ changes everything in the human life, our loves, our hot takes, our sense of self, and our efforts to interact in the world around us.
+Dr. Scott Redd’s recent book, entitled The Wholeness Imperative: How Christ Unifies our Desires, Identity and Impact in the World (Amazon link here) picks up the thread of wholeness introduced in biblical texts like Deut 6:4-9 and follows it throughout the story of redemption.
+Through this study, we can see how our faith in Jesus Christ changes everything in the human life, our loves, our hot takes, our sense of self, and our efforts to interact in the world around us.

 ~ John Scott Redd, Jr.